- About BSPP

 Created in 2018 as the Presidential Student Legislative Advocates, the OSU Legislative Scholars (ULS) program seeks to enable students to learn about, and engage in, current public policy issues while also increasing student advocacy in the Oregon legislative process.

-We are anticipating in-person classes that enable on-line and OSU-Cascades students to participate.
+We are anticipating in-person classes that enable OSU-Cascades students to participate on line.
 We will continue to pursue our goal of fostering diversity and inclusion to create change in a political world that is currently marked by polarity, an on-going pandemic, historic racial injustice, resistance to science, and an uncertain future created by a changing climate.
 We are actively seeking the participation of historically marginalized, under-represented, and STEM students who are interested in engaging in the political process.

 The program has four goals: